Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 + line-height: var(--p-font-line-height-400);
 ```

-> [!Important]
-> The font migration needs to be run in 4 sequential steps due to overlapping `font-size` token names.
+**⚠️ Important**: The font migration needs to be run in 4 sequential steps due to overlapping `font-size` token names.
 After each migration step, run the associated post-migration validation regex and handle any manual migrations.

 ```sh
 npx @shopify/polaris-migrator v12-styles-replace-custom-property-font <path> --step=1